nataliesawtelle/STA363/README.md

 Welcome!
 This repository contains my work for **STA 363: Intro to Statistical Modeling**, a hands-on statistics course focused on building real-world statistical analysis skills through R, regression modeling, and experimental design.

-Throughout the semester, I’ll be uploading assignments, reports, and code written in **R** and **RMarkdown**, following the topics outlined in the course syllabus.
 This repo highlights my progress in data analysis, model interpretation, and communicating insights effectively.

 ---